ShipitSmarter/vscode-jsonforms-preview/README.md

 This extension will load a WebView panel that will then load up a pre-configured URL.
 You will have to create the renderer playground server yourself.
 And it must follow this pattern.

 1. Once your playground is ready, send the string `READY` to the parent browser window using `window.parent.postMessage('ready', '*')`
+2. You will then receive the following messages through the message event
+   1. `SCHEMA:{DATA}` contains the schema file, BASE64 encoded where `{DATA}` sits in the pattern, you can use `atob` to decode this message
-2. You will then receive the Schema file through a message event.
-It will be formatted as `SCHEMA:{DATA}` The schema file will be BASE64 encoded where `{DATA}` sits in the previous pattern, you can use `atob` to decode this message
+   2. `UI_SCHEMA:{DATA}` contains the UI Schema file, BASE64 encoded where `{DATA}` sits in the pattern, you can use `atob` to decode this message
-3. Once you have recieved and decoded this message, send `GOT_SCHEMA` to the parent window
-4. You will then recieve the UI Schema in the same style as step 2, but with the pattern `UI_SCHEMA:{DATA}`
-5. Respond with `GOT_UI_SCHEMA`
-6. You may then recieve persisted data from the extension via a message event with the pattern `DATA:{DATA}` where `{DATA}` is the stringified JSON data of the persisted data, this is NOT BASE4 encoded.
+   3. `DATA:{DATA}` may be recieved, which contains any persisted data. `{DATA}` is the stringified JSON data of the persisted data, this is NOT BASE4 encoded.
-7. If you wish to persist data that is entered into the form, please send a message event to the parent window with the pattern `DATA:{DATA}`, where `{DATA}` is the stringified JSON of the persisted data, this should not be BASE64 encoded.
+3. If you wish to persist data that is entered into the form, send a message event to the parent window with the pattern `DATA:{DATA}`, where `{DATA}` is the stringified JSON of the persisted data, this should not be BASE64 encoded.
-8. Your rendering page should now have both schema files, and any persisted data.
+4. Your rendering page should now have both schema files, and any persisted data.

 For example if there is an image subfolder under your extension project workspace: